Five Great Online Fitness Tools

 Richard Shannon provides an overview of the five best on-line fitness tools.

 If you are like many people, then your New Year's resolutions may be starting to go by the wayside as we move further on into the new year.
 So those trips to the gym may be happening less and less often and maybe your takeaway consumptions are starting to go up again.
 So here, to breathe some new life into your fitness regime, are five great online tools to measure your efforts and motivate you to even greater heights.

 Fit Bit is a fitness system that works with a down loadable app to help you do everything from set yourself specific exercise goals to log the nutritional value of the food you eat.
 It also maps your progress, so you can actually see yourself getting fitter.
 There are also a wide range of accessories available including wearable technology that can connect wirelessly with smart phones and tablets to transmit your exercise data.

 Map My Run

-If running or cycling is part of your exercise plan then Map My Run can take the guesswork out of how far you go on each outing.
-Using simple controls you can set a route and see how far it is in either miles or kilometers and it also tells you how high you have climbed over the run.
+If running or cycling is part of your exercise plan, then Map My Run can take the guesswork out of how far you go on each outing.
+Using simple controls, you can set a route and see how far it is in either miles or kilometres and it also tells you how high you have climbed over the run.
 Once you have registered you can also save your routes and see ones that other people in your area have saved too.